anotherpriest/Documantation/GTurboWhitepaperEN.md

 ### Brief description of the project

-The GTurbo project[<sup>[1]</sup>](#references) combines advanced technologies in the field of finance and industrial production of GTT-3PN gas turbine units.
+The GTurbo project combines advanced technologies in the field of finance and industrial production of GTT-3PN gas turbine units.

 Gas turbines GTT-3 (M) and GTT-3PN are used in UKL-7 units for the production of non-concentrated nitric acid.
 It is the basis for production of nitrate nitrogen fertilizers (ammonium nitrate and its modifications), as well as complex fertilizers (containing nitrogen, phosphorus and potassium).
 The industry of nitric acid in the countries of the former USSR still remains the largest in the world.
 Gas turbines are designed and produced by 5 countries in the world including Russia.

 Compared with GTT-3M, the new turbine GTT-3PN allows to produce 24,000 more tons of nitric acid per year (22% of the total production of one turbine per year), which is equivalent to a gain of $ 3.5 million per year.
 Decentralized direct investment in the project will be implemented through the purchase of the GTurbo option.
-The GTurbo financial instrument will be launched on the Ethereum blockchain platform[<sup>[2]</sup>](#references).
+The GTurbo financial instrument will be launched on the Ethereum blockchain platform.

 ### Definitions